Bend Car Accident Lawyer

 What if I was partially at fault in my accident?

 Oregon is what is called a modified comparative negligence state.
-This means that you can still recover damages from a car accident personal injury lawsuit, but your damages will be reduced depending on your share of the negligence.
+This means that you can still recover damages from an auto accident personal injury lawsuit, but your damages will be reduced depending on your share of the negligence.

 As long as your share of the negligence is deemed to be less than the other party’s share, you will be able to recover damages.
 If your level of fault is greater than the other party’s, you will not be able to recover any damages.
 Oregon law is binding on judges and juries and guides insurance settlement decisions as well.